-How has moving from Turin, Italy to New York City changed the way you approach your art?
+How has moving from Turin, Italy to New York City influenced the way you approach your art?

 I look at my life path as a natural evolution, therefore my view hasn’t changed, just dramatically developed.
 My story started with a degree in natural sciences at the University of Turin, and several years later I’m making art with a scientific approach, while continuing to study the subject.
 I’d say, (my approach and study) has deepened.
 Part of me thinks that it could have happened anywhere, but then here in New York you can find the best of Science and Art in the same place, so I do give this credit.